Azurei0/ClassScheduling/analysis.md

  > In FCFS algorithm, the classes are sorted depending on their respective: </br>
  1. preferred ***Arrival time*** </br>
  **IF** two or more classes have the same arrival time </br>
- 2. The classes respective priorities will be taken into consideration
+ 2. whichever classes that is earlier in the queue will execute first

 ## Non-Preemptive Shortest Job First (SJF)